meghansumner/meghansumner.github.io/README.md

 <h3>EXPERIENCE</h3>

 I have been working as a phonetician at Stanford for 16 years, running a departmental experimental lab for the bulk of that, and now running a lab focused on the social aspects of speech and language processing and memory.
+I collaborate with various scholars and teams to invetigate human behavior using methods from behavioral, social, and neurosciences. ,br.

 The best picture I have for what I do is:<br>